gongzhihong/flame-1/README.md

 # flame: 3D face reconstruction models based on the FLAME topology

+This package contains several Flame-based 3D reconstruction models (for inference only).

 ## Installation

 To install this package, first download the package from github (using `git`), then